tajmone/pandoc-goodies/pp/README.md

 About PP
 --------

 PP is a text preprocessor designed by Christophe Delord ([@CDSoft](https://github.com/CDSoft)) for pandoc (and more generally Markdown and reStructuredText).
-PP ships with some very powerful built-in macros for literate programming, diagrams (GraphViz, PlantUML and ditaa), and running scripts inside markdown source.
+PP ships with some very powerful built-in macros for literate programming, diagrams (GraphViz, PlantUML and ditaa), figures (Asymptote and R) and invoking scripts (Bash, Cmd, PowerShell, Python, Haskell and R) within markdown source files.

 But the great power of PP is it’s extensibility through user-defined macros, branching and conditional statements.